Core Course: News as a Moral Battleground

 Long-form Journalism

 This hands-on course will introduce you to the world of longform journalism.
 We’ll read and analyze some of the best writing of the past 30 years, and you’ll learn advanced interviewing skills, document research, writing, revising, and editing.
 We’ll talk with contemporary journalists.
-And you’ll spend the semester producing a high-quality longform story, with guidance from me and your peers.
-You’ll read and write a lot, but none of it will be academic; this class is about writing that stokes imagination, outrage, catharsis, empathy, and delight.
+And you’ll spend the semester producing a high-quality longform story, with guidance from your professor and your peers.
+You’ll read and write a lot, but none of it will be academic; this class is about writing that stokes imagination, outrage, catharsis, empathy, and delight..
 Codes: W, SS

-Fall 2024
+Fall 2025

 JAM 375, PUBPOL 343